Crawdaddy BLUES BAND

 Giorgio Gromelsky moved to America and the club fizzled out until the local college Isleworth Polytechnic (now West London University). outgrew its student union bar in 1966.
 They hosted concerts with the Cream, the Creation, and John Mayall but could not afford the Who or Hendrix as the bar wouldn't hold enough people at 5 shillings (25p) a ticket to break even.
 Richmond Athletics Ground filled the bill for 2 years or so and the Crawdaddy Club re-emerged run by the Isleworth Polytechnic Students Union.
 The Who and Hendrix were sadly by then out of reach but they hosted some great bands including Long John Baldrey with Bluesology and Steam Packet, Soul Explosion, Peter Green's new band Fleetwood Mac and John Mayall's new Bluesbreakers, Future stars like Elton John, Rod Stewart, Brian Auger and Julie Driscoll were among the members of some of these early bands.

-1969 saw the end of the Isleworth connection but as a postscript, flyposted bills and adverts appeared around Richmond for a new Jimmy Page fronted band “New Yardbirds” gig at Richmond Athletics Club in October.
-The gig never took place but the band was renamed and, with a first album out, Page's Led Zeppelin packed the Lyceum ballroom in the Strand in London a couple of weeks later and were touring the U.S. by Christmas.
+1969 saw the end of the Isleworth connection but as a postscript, flyposted bills and adverts appeared around Richmond for a new Jimmy Page fronted band “New Yardbirds” gig at Richmond Athletics Club in the summer.
+The gig was successful but a follow up gig there never took place, the band was renamed and, with their first album out, Page's Led Zeppelin packed the Lyceum ballroom in the Strand in London a few weeks later and were touring the U.S. by Christmas.

 Crawdaddy Club 4.